What is it?

 - Chronic fatigue syndrome (CFS).
 There is some early evidence that a specific combination of evening primrose oil and fish oils (Efamarine) might reduce the symptoms of CFS.
 However, study results have not been consistent.

 - Rheumatoid arthritis (RA).
-Some studies show evening primrose oil reduces pain in RA.
+Some early research suggests that taking evening primrose oil might reduce pain in RA.
 But some other studies show no benefit.

 - Sjogren’s syndrome (an autoimmune disorder in which certain body cells attack and destroy the glands that produce tears and saliva).
-There is some evidence that taking evening primrose oil doesn’t improve symptoms.
+There is some early evidence that taking evening primrose oil does not improve symptoms.

 - Multiple sclerosis (MS).